Hello from the Bay Area.

 teaching

 I've taught and designed curriculum for high school, community college, undergraduate, and graduate students.
-In the classroom, I strive for student-directed learning, personally meaningful projects, and equity at all times.
+In the classroom, I strive for student-directed learning, personally meaningful projects, and belonging.

 University teaching at a glance: